Stand with Ukraine. Fight for freedom and democracy

 Generating the password automatically

-In this case, you can remove the Text field blocks with the “Password” field type because the password will not be defined by the user.
+Start by removing the Text Field blocks with the “Password” FIELD TYPE because the password will not be defined by the user.

 Save the changes.
-Since the “Register User” action should only be performed after successful payment, give it the GATEWAY.SUCCESS event.
+Since the “Register User” action should only be performed after successful payment, assign it the GATEWAY.SUCCESS event.

-In the Content field area, add a message that the user will receive after a successful registration.
-Don’t forget to include the generated password with the help of a macro.
+In the Content field area, enter a message that the user will receive after a successful registration.
+Don’t forget to include the generated password with the help of the %_jfb_verification_token% macro.
+To find the full list of available macros, click on the wrench-shaped icon near the Content input field.

 adding a generated password to the email content